 Collaboration is the action of working with someone to produce or create something.
 It happens when the individual is allowed to be an individual — where expression of opinions, even in opposition, is welcomed.

-Collaboration creates a space for original ideas to be shared, discussed, and decided upon.
-Succesful collaboration fosters an ego-less environment where good ideas are elevated regardless of the source.
+Collaboration creates a space for sharing, discussing, and deciding upon original ideas.
+In addition, successful collaboration fosters an ego-less environment where good ideas are elevated regardless of the source.

 How to spot Group Think?

 - Lack of creativity in the decisions

 - Focus on the right things.
 Ensure that the collaborating team is focused on answering the right question or solving the right problem.
 Go back and review the original problem before finalizing your decision.
 When introducing a new team member, check the problem statement with them.

 - Don’t speak; listen!
 Strong-willed opinion leaders are too often the cause of Groupthink.
 During group discussions, people should devote at least 80% of their time to listening and observing and just 20% to speaking.

 - Encourage other perspectives.
 The Group must adopt a mindset that encourages team members to express diverse views and incredibly principled dissent.
 However, decisions need to be made to avoid perpetual debate.

 - Don’t rely on just “some” of the information.
 Instead, consult all relevant sources and share all data collected with the Group when gathering information to make a decision.

 - Divide tasks based on expertise.
 When dividing duties, assign tasks to those best qualified based on their knowledge, experience, and judgment.

 - Seek out disagreement.
 Use a “devil’s advocate” approach when scrutinizing each option you’re studying.
 Then, when you’ve settled on one, appoint one or more team members or bring in an independent “red team” to challenge your decision.